Steam generator (railroad): Introduction of the steam generator

-In Poland, vapor steam generators were fitted to diesel passenger locomotives SP45.
+In Poland, vapor steam generators were fitted to diesel passenger locomotives of the SP45 class.
 The boilers were removed in the 80s and 90s and replaced with 3 kV DC generators driven by main engine, when maintenance became too expensive and remaining cars not fitted with electric heating were withdrawn from service.

 The New Zealand, electric locomotives class ED, used in and around Wellington, were fitted with oil-fired steam boilers manufactured by the Sentinel Waggon Works.
 The boilers appeared to have been used very rarely and were removed during the locomotives’ operational lives.

 Steam generator types

 Oil-fired

 These burned diesel fuel, which is a lightweight fuel oil.
 The term steam generator (as opposed to boiler) usually refers to an automated unit with a long spiral tube that water is pumped through and is surrounded by flame and hot gases, with steam issuing at the output end.
 There is no pressure vessel in the ordinary sense of a boiler.
 Because there is no capacity for storage, the steam generator's output must change to meet demand.
 Automatic regulators varied the water feed, fuel feed, and combustion air volume.

 By pumping slightly more water in than can be evaporated, the output was a mixture of steam and a bit of water with concentrated dissolved solids.
 A steam separator removed the water before the steam was fed to the train.
 An automatic blowdown valve would be periodically cycled to eject solids and sludge from the separator.
 This reduced limescale buildup caused by boiling hard water.
 Scale build-up that occurred had to be removed with acid washouts.

 The New Zealand ED class (1,500 volts) electric locomotive used around Wellington from 1940 originally had oil-fired water tube boilers for passenger carriage steam heaters, which were later removed.
 Initially diesel-hauled passenger trains like the Northerner on the North Island Main Trunk had a separate steam heating van, but later the carriages of long-distance trains like the Overlander used electric heaters supplied by a separate power or combined power-luggage van.